Kidnapping of Freddy Heineken

-Freddy Heineken, chairman of the board of directors and CEO of the brewing company Heineken International and one of the richest people in the Netherlands, and his driver Ab Doderer, were kidnapped on 9 November 1983 in Amsterdam.
+Freddy Heineken, chairman of the board of directors and CEO of Heineken International (a brewing company) and one of the richest people in the Netherlands, and his driver Ab Doderer, were kidnapped on 9 November 1983 in Amsterdam.
 They were released when Heineken's family paid, against police advice, a ransom of 35 million Dutch guilders (~US$18 million) on 30 November of that year.
-The kidnappers—Cor van Hout, Willem Holleeder, Jan Boellaard, Frans Meijer, and Martin Erkamps—were all eventually caught and served prison terms.
+The kidnappers—Cor van Hout, Willem Holleeder, Jan Boellaard, Frans Meijer, and Martin Erkamps—were all eventually caught, and served prison terms.

 Before being extradited, Van Hout and Holleeder stayed for more than three years in France, first on the run, then in prison, and then, awaiting a change of the extradition treaty, under house arrest, and finally in prison again.
 Meijer escaped and lived in Paraguay for years, until he was discovered by Peter R. de Vries and imprisoned there.

 In 2003, Meijer stopped resisting his extradition to the Netherlands, and was transferred to a Dutch prison to serve the last part of his term.
 The kidnapping and subsequent trials and extraditions drew national attention and received broad media coverage.
 Several books were published on the kidnapping and two movies were made.
 Several of the kidnappers later became well-known figures in Dutch organized crime.

-Shortly after his release Van Hout was jailed once again, this time for four years, for his role in a drug smuggling ring.
+Shortly after his release, Van Hout was jailed once again, this time for four years, for his role in a drug smuggling ring.
 After two earlier failed attempts, Van Hout was assassinated on 24 January 2003 in Amstelveen, a year after being freed a second time, and had a "mafia-style" funeral, with a white hearse pulled by eight Friesian horses leading a procession of 15 white limousines.